-Main Aspects of The Forest Industry of Canada
+Main Aspects of The Forest Industry in Canada

-Before you start looking for potential forestry companies to invest in, it is important to know what exactly you are investing in.
+Before you start looking for potential forestry companies to invest in, you must know what exactly you are investing in.
 First, many forestry companies lease forest land from the government to harvest wooden products such as timber, paper, and firewood.
-Second, some companies harvest forest trees using the methods of sustainable forest management.
+Second, some companies harvest forest trees using sustainable forest management methods.
 The third aspect of forestry involves sawmills or lumber mills.
 Several Canadian forestry companies have invested in these mills that produce lumber from fallen logs.

 What are the Top Forestry Companies in Canada?

-It is surely tempting to invest in the forestry companies of Canada, given their ever-increasing revenue and profitability.
-If you are keen to invest in some of the largest forestry companies in Canada, here are a few options for you.
+It is undoubtedly tempting to invest in the forestry companies of Canada, given their ever-increasing revenue and profitability.
+If you are keen to invest in some of the largest forestry companies in Canada, here are a few options.

 West Fraser Timber Co.
 Ltd (TSX: WFG)

 The largest producer of lumbar in Canada, West Fraser Timber Co.
-Ltd, is the first name that you should know if you are planning to invest in the forestry industry of Canada.
-West Fraser was originally a small wood-planing mill established in British Columbia in 1955.
-However, needless to say, the company has come very far since then.
-The company now owns 13 lumber mills, 5 pulp and paper mills, and 7 engineered wood and panel facilities.
+Ltd, is the first name you should know if you are planning to invest in the forestry industry of Canada.
+West Fraser was initially a small wood-planing mill established in British Columbia in 1955.
+However, the company has come very far since then.
+The company now owns 13 lumber mills, five pulp and paper mills, and seven engineered wood and panel facilities.
 The valuation of this company has tripled over the last three years and is expected to increase even further.
 The company’s recent acquisition of Norbord has also enticed investors.
-Norbord is an established name in the wooden panel industry, and it will be a good addition to West Fraser’s diversified base of mills.
+Norbord is an established name in the wooden panel industry and will be an excellent addition to West Fraser’s diversified base of mills.

 West Fraser is the premier Canadian exporter of lumbar and wooden products to Europe and North America.
-From paper & pulp to bioproducts, the company excels in various types of commodities obtained from forests.
+From paper & pulp to bioproducts, the company excels in various commodities obtained from forests.

 Another promising prospect about West Fraser Timber is its market value.
 The market cap of West Fraser has surpassed the $10 billion mark.
-In addition, it has a healthy price-to-earning ratio of 2.5, and its share volume of 210,000 makes it a must-have stock in your investment portfolio.
-Trading at $97.54 on 28th August, 12:21 pm PDT, West Fraser Timber Co. has a consensus rating of Buy.
+In addition, it has a healthy price-to-earnings ratio of 2.5, and its share volume of 210,000 makes it a must-have stock in your investment portfolio.
+Trading at $97.54 on August 28, 12:21 pm PDT, West Fraser Timber Co. has a consensus rating of Buy.